rrwick/Small-plasmid-Nanopore/method.md

 done
 ```

-I pasted all of this depth data into the Excel spreadsheet: `data.xlsx`.
+I put all of this depth data into the Excel spreadsheet: `table_s1.xlsx`.
 For plasmids with two versions, I added the depths of the two versions together to get a single depth for that plasmid.

 Also I got the GC content of the assemblies:
 ```bash